Amoclav Suspension

 Consideration should be given to official guidance on the appropriate use of antibacterial agents.

-228.5 mg/5 mL & 457 mg/5 mL suspension: For the treatment of the following infections caused by susceptible microorganisms: Upper respiratory tract infections (including ENT infections): Tonsillitis, sinusitis, otitis media.
+228.5 mg/5 mL & 457 mg/5 mL powder for suspension: For the short-term treatment of the following infections caused by susceptible microorganisms: Upper respiratory tract infections (including ENT infections): Tonsillitis, sinusitis, otitis media.

 Lower respiratory tract infections: Acute and chronic bronchitis, pneumonia, lung abscess.